boljen/hostman/README.md

     hostman

-There should be a new section in your hosts file that links example.com to 127.0.0.1.
+There should be a new section in your hosts file that maps example.com to 127.0.0.1.

 ## Advanced configuration